lucaelin/lldp-esp/README.md

 If the connected equipment is sending **LLDP** messages, those are parsed and displayed, too.

+*Disclaimer*: This Software is currently considered **alpha**.
+This means that:
+- The WebApp is only compatible with an up2date device firmware.
+If you experience issues, please check if you have the latest firmware installed.
+- The WebApp device-history feature might contain incompatible snapshots.
+There is no guarantee older snapshots remain working in a later software release.

 ## Hardware
 I designed this software to run on the [Olimex **ESP32**-POE-ISO](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE-ISO/).
 This SoC includes an ESP32-WROOM-32, a 100Mbit/s Ethernet interface and can be powered using PoE, USB or an external battery.